-For instance, can your flooring be restored or refreshed?
+For instance, can you restore or refresh your flooring?
 Are there any appliances that don’t need replacing yet?
-Even your dining room table or cabinet doors can be sanded down and given a lick of paint for a whole new look.
+You could even sand down your dining room table or cabinet doors and give them a lick of paint for a whole new look.

-Alternatively, if nothing can be salvaged or upcycled, why not add some personality and charm by incorporating vintage or antique pieces?
-There are certainly some treasures to be found at flea markets or online from places such as Ebay, Salvoweb, Retrouvius, and Vinterior.
+Alternatively, if you can’t salvage or upcycle anything, why not add some personality and charm by incorporating vintage or antique pieces?
+You can certainly find treasures at flea markets or online from places such as Ebay, Salvoweb, Retrouvius, and Vinterior.
 This way you’re helping reduce waste while breathing new life into furniture.

 Or why not consider buying an ex-display kitchen from a showroom?

-Not changing the layout of your existing kitchen is an easy way to keep costs down if you plan on remodelling a kitchen, as existing power plugs, plumbing, gas points, and anything structural can remain – so there’s no need to spend extra money on additional labour.
+Not changing the layout of your existing kitchen is an easy way to keep costs down if you plan on remodelling a kitchen.
+This is because existing power plugs, plumbing, gas points, and anything structural can remain.
+So there’s no need to spend extra money on additional labour.

 However, if the current layout is ergonomically poor or your new kitchen is part of an extension, keep in mind that ease of access, flow, and storage are all important aspects to consider.

-Although changing your entire lighting scheme could be fairly costly, LED bulbs are the most energy-efficient option and are much more long-lasting than standard designs, which can help you save money.
+Changing your entire lighting scheme can be fairly costly when remodelling a kitchen.
+LED bulbs are the most energy-efficient option and are much more long-lasting than standard designs, which can help you save money.

 They also come in a variety of styles, so you won’t be limited to the classic downlight.

-Ovens, hobs, and other kitchen gadgets can be very personal purchases – whether you are focusing on aesthetics and function, size, or smart home capabilities.
+Ovens, hobs and kitchen gadgets can be very personal purchases – whether you’re focusing on aesthetics and function, size, or smart home capabilities.

-Ensure you do your research on what is right for the way you intend to use your space before buying – so you can avoid making costly mistakes.
+Ensure you do your research on what is right for the way you intend to use your space before buying.
+Then you can avoid making costly mistakes when remodelling a kitchen.
 Look at reviews, talk to friends and family, and visit showrooms or events held by the manufacturers to see the appliances in person.
 Also shop around online and look at deals – you could save some pennies by mixing and matching brands, for instance.

-Many models also offer filtered and sparkling water options, which can help reduce the need for plastic bottles.
+Many models also offer filtered and sparkling water options, so you can cut down on using plastic bottles.

 One of the main ways you can save is by carefully looking at what materials you use.
 A marble worktop or splashback, for example, is going to take a large chunk out of your budget.

 It’s also incredibly porous, so will need a lot of care.
 But if your heart is set on it, you can make your money go further by mixing and matching.
-Reserve the marble for a bar or an informal dining section on the island and have quartz, laminate, or another more durable and affordable material for your cooking zone.
+Reserve the marble for a bar or an informal dining section on the island.
+Then choose quartz, laminate, or another more durable and affordable material for your cooking zone.
 Porcelain tiles, more often used for flooring, are now also making their way onto worktops.

 Not only durable, the material – along with ceramic and glass – is environmentally friendly to manufacture, compared to many other options.
-And although still up there in terms of price, real wood is another great option if you’re looking for longevity – as long as you regularly oil and sand it.
-Although, make sure the wood or plywood is sourced from FSC-certified forests.
+And although still up there in terms of price, real wood is another great option if you’re looking for longevity.
+But make sure you regularly oil and sand it, and ensure the wood or plywood is sourced from FSC-certified forests.

-Remodelling a kitchen is a hefty investment, therefore shopping around so you know you’re getting the best deal is imperative – but remember, the cheaper option isn’t necessarily the best.
+Remodelling a kitchen is a hefty investment.
+It’s important to shop around so you know you’re getting the best deal – but remember, the cheaper option isn’t necessarily the best.

 Go to a variety of showrooms and kitchen manufacturers and get at least three different quotes and designs drawn up.
 Compare them and discuss each with anyone who will be living in the home with you.